Explore distinctives of NAMB's five regions

 Get your free subscription to On Mission magazine

 Donations to this fund are used exclusively to support Southern Baptist Disaster Relief efforts.

 The North American Mission Board, along with Baptist state convention leaders, has taken the lead in organizing Southern Baptists to respond to disasters.
 They contribute manpower, ministry and financial help during floods, hurricanes, tornadoes, fires, earthquakes and urban disasters.
 For more information about how donations to this fund are used, see the Frequently Asked Questions below.

 Southern Baptist Disaster Relief teams are currently responding to bring help, healing and hope to devastated families and communities across North America.
 This includes long-term recovery projects in New York (Sandy).
 If you would like your donation to support a specific response, please indicate the response in the comments box on the donations form.
 (Examples: "MS Tornadoes"; "Sandy Rebuild")

 Mail: Checks may be mailed to NAMB, P.O.
 Box 116543, Atlanta, GA 30368-6543.
 Designate checks for "Disaster Relief."

 If you would like to designate your donation to support a specific response, please indicate this in the memo line of your check or in the comments box of your online donation.
-(Example: New York Flood, Colorado Flood Recovery)
+(Example: MS Tornadoes; HI Lava Flow)

 You may also donate directly to state convention disaster relief efforts in states where active responses currently exist.: